m3adow/wieseschwarm/README.md

 If I ever have the time:

 - [ ] [Firefox Sync](https://github.com/mozilla/fxa/)

-      Other tasks:
+**Other tasks:**

 - [x] Create Makefile for bootstrapping
 - [ ] Add requests & limits to resources _(will be done later, potentially with VPA)_

 ## Bootstrapping & Development

-The bootstrapping & development process have to be clean
+The bootstrapping & development process have to be cleaned up, streamlined and documented in the future.